Algebraic independence of solutions to multiple Lotka-Volterra systems

-However, the equivalence between no proper almost fibrations and strong minimality seemed new and worth pointing out.} \end{itemize}
+However, the equivalence between no proper almost fibrations and strong minimality seemed worth pointing out.}

 The main improvement over degree of nonminimality methods is that we do not need to consider \emph{any} differential field extension, thereby facilitating the computations by working exclusively over the complex numbers.
 Finally, to classify the possible relations between solutions, we generalize a theorem of Brestovski \cite[Theorem 2]{brestovski1989algebraic}, which was already used by Duan and Nagloo \cite{duan2025algebraic}.
 This theorem puts strong restrictions on the possible relations between solutions of very specific equations.
 We generalize it to constrain relations between multiple equations.